Nehanda Charwe Nyakasikana: Legacy

 Nehanda's heroism became a significant source of inspiration in the nationalist struggle for liberation in the 1960s and 1970s.
 Her name is now usually prefixed by the respectful title of Mbuya, or grandmother [a title also given to female spirit mediums & ancestors in African spirituality].
 The maternity section of Parirenyatwa Hospital in Harare is named after her.
 The College of Health Sciences of the University of Zimbabwe is located there as well.

 The judgement docket and other documents from the legal case against Nehanda and Kaguvi are now kept at the National Archives of Zimbabwe in Harare.
 In 2015, UNESCO added this collection to the Memory of the World international register, recognising it as documentary heritage of global importance.

-Statue
+Legacy

-In May 2021, a statue of Mbuya Nehanda was unveiled in Zimbabwe's capital city Harare along Julias Nyerere Way, where the road meets Samora Machel Avenue.
+In May 2021, a statue of Mbuya Nehanda was unveiled in Zimbabwe's capital Harare along Julius Nyerere Way, where the road meets Samora Machel Avenue.
 Zimbabwean sculptor David Guy Mutasa designed the statue of Mbuya Nehanda.

+On 11 August 2026 a ferry bearing the name Mbuya Nehanda capsized on Lake Kariba killing at least 97 people after it capsized in a storm.